ZinkNotTheMetal/intro-to-dapr/docs/USEFUL_PATTERNS.md

 - Compose a user interface from multiple different parts that can be managed and deployed separately.
 - With UI composition, what appears to be a single monolithic user interface is in fact made up of multiple separate components.
 These components can be served from different backing systems (perhaps separate microservices), and can be managed by different teams.
 - These components can be changed independently from each other, allowing different teams to work in parallel and push out changes as and when they are ready.

+## Messaging Patterns

+### Return Address Pattern

+- When sending a message if you expect a response, you should include an address on where you are listening for that response
+- Similar to a postage note (writing a return address on a letter)
+- Simple header that needs to be set

+### Publish / Subscribe

+- In software architecture, publish–subscribe is a messaging pattern where publishers categorize messages into classes that are received by subscribers.
+This is contrasted to the typical messaging pattern model where publishers send messages directly to subscribers.
+- Asynchronous messaging is an effective way to decouple senders from consumers, and avoid blocking the sender to wait for a response.
+However, using a dedicated message queue for each consumer does not effectively scale to many consumers.

+### Claim Check Pattern

+- Split a large message into a claim check and a payload.
+Send the claim check to the messaging platform and store the payload to an external service.
+This pattern allows large messages to be processed, while protecting the message bus and the client from being overwhelmed or slowed down.
+This pattern also helps to reduce costs, as storage is usually cheaper than resource units used by the messaging platform.
+-